epage/epage.github.io/blog/dev/pr-style.md

 - common operations during a `git bisect` would fail (or mangle the commit like formatters)
 - being followed by commits that address CI failures or review feedback

-Commits within a PR serve as guideposts for explaining your change to the reviewer and future readers as well as are the unit for root causing a problem with `git bisect`.
+Commits within a PR serve as guideposts for explaining your change to the reviewer and future readers.
 By focusing on atomic commits, the reader is given a cohesive picture of what that commit is intended to do for properly evaluating all of the pieces.

+Commits are the unit for root causing a problem with `git bisect`.
-For `git bisect`, the caller is likely to get a more precise result.
+With atomic commits, the user running `git bisect` is likely to get a more precise result.

 Exceptions:
 - Pedantic linters may fail due to expected changes in upcoming commits within the PR